NOAA-GFDL/fre-workflows/for-developers.md

 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

 We need this to run on PPAN.
-Without a cylc binary in your `$PATH` variable, the initial setup of the workflow sever (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.
+Without a cylc binary in your `$PATH` variable, the initial setup of the workflow server (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.

 > ** _NOTE:_** Adding a link to the cylc binary in a directory that is default in user's $PATH is desired, this is being persued.